 We all know that wearing sun cream is an incredibly important way of looking after our skin.
 However, knowing this in theory and actually regularly using the right protection tends to be easier said than done.
 But understanding SPF and all the factors can be confusing.

-That summer holiday you might have had planned to somewhere hot and sunny might not be going ahead now, but it is still essential to take care of your skin in Ireland – even if our sunny days are few and far in between!
+Most people break out the selection of sunscreens and wide-brimmed hats for their foreign holiday, but it is essential to take care of your skin in Ireland – even if our sunny days are few and far in between!

 To help make it that bit easier for, we have broken down some of the terms used around sun protection and why it is so beneficial to choose the right SPF products.
 We have also included some of our favourite sun creams and if you are looking for products to add SPF to your skincare and make up routines then check out our other great article Using SPF is the best thing you can do for your skin!